theatlasroom/presentations/markdown-content/vue-i18n.md

     - Ensuring designs have enough space to accommodate strings in other languages / character sets
       - For example: Quite often English strings end up shorter than their international equivalents, so you need to ensure your UI can grow to accommodate additional characters.
 This can break your UI if you're design for specific widths / sizes
     - Developing custom layouts for right to left text
-    - Ensuring strings in your program are easily translateable to other languages
+    - Ensuring strings in your program are easily translatable to other languages

 <!-- Slide -->